pawelgrzybek/pawelgrzybek.com/content/posts/2025-04-27-reconcile-two-conflicting-lsp-servers-in-neovim-0-11/index.md

     cmd_env = { NO_COLOR = true },
     root_markers = { "deno.json" },
     workspace_required = true,
-    -- and some oth
+    -- and some other stuff
-er stuff
 }
 ```